 - Home bakeries: Home-based businesses that often sell products online and ship goods to customers.

-In addition to made-to-order cakes, Sullivan also sells single-serve pastries at Sweet Boutique Bakery.
 You may want to consider diversifying your product offering to attract a variety of customers, especially if you mainly sell something seasonal, like wedding cakes with most ceremonies in the summer.